[Section A]

 C)guard against interference from their own culture

-D)accept readily what is alien to their own culture
+D)accept readily what is alien to their own culture

-37.A 37.What does the author say about the emic approach and the etic approach?
+37.A 37.What does the author say about the emic approach and the etic

 A)They have different research focuses in the study of ethnic issues.